 Read our full Super Mario Maker 2 review

 Yoshi’s Crafted World follows in the tradition of previous Yoshi platformers.
 Yoshi can swallow enemies, turn them into eggs, and use said eggs to capture collectibles and take out other enemies.
 Where it differs is scope.
 Each level is longer than the traditional Mario platformer, and the set pieces are adorably crafted out of cardboard and paper.
 Levels have more depth, too, meaning that Yoshi periodically travels into the backdrop and routinely interacts with objects both far away and close to the player.

-Not since Super Mario 64 came out more than two decades ago have we seen a Mario game as fun and whimsical as Super Mario Odyssey.
+Not since Super Mario 64 came out more than two decades ago have we seen a Mario game as fun and whimsical as.
 Taking place across several unique kingdoms, Mario’s adventure to rescue Princess Peach from Bowser and his gang of wedding planners offers something unexpected at practically every turn.
 From zippers that open up to reveal secrets in walls to retro-style 2D platforming sections, the game is always only a few minutes away from amazing you with something.